 Is your law firm becoming like the “Hotel California?”
-That is my song for this Friday.

 A friend sent me the link to Steven Harper’s book: The Lawyer Bubble.
 That prompted me to read the American Lawyer article: What’s Wrong With the Law—And How Lawyers Can Fix It.
 That article focuses on the book and many things Harper writes, including: